ObjectivityLtd/MACK/README.md

 ![Choco GUI](https://github.com/ObjectivityLtd/MACK/blob/master/images/ChocoGUI.PNG)

-# Chocolatey with Azure Automation Server #
+# Using Chocolatey with Azure Automation Server for centralised management in big teams #

+For bigget teams its worth considering a centralise management of their machines.
-This manual will help you to setup Azure Automation Pull Server and onboard your local development machine.
+This manual will help you to setup Azure Automation Pull Server and onboard development machine onto it.
 Process is automated in one PowerShell script, however include manual verification step in [Azure Portal][8].

 ## Prerequisites ##